bonitasoft/bonita-doc/md/rest-api-authorization.md

 or any user with the Administrator profile, or any user woth the User profile, or if the CasePermissionRule grants authorization.

 A `check` term indicates the name of a class to be called.
 The class must implement `org.bonitasoft.engine.api.permission.PermissionRule`.
 This example defines a dynamic check that is made whenever a user makes a GET request for the bpm/process resource.
-The script must be added to the `bonita-home\engine-server\work\tenants\[tenantId]\security-scripts` folder.
+The script must be added to the `setup/platform_conf/current/tenant_template_security_scripts` folder before the platform initialization or using the [plaform setup tool](BonitaBPM_platform_setup.md) to retrieve the current configuration, to the folder `setup/platform_conf/current/tenants/[tenantId]/tenant_security_scripts` (then you need to use the tool again to save the changes into the database).
-The `security-scripts` folder contains some example scripts.
-If the script returns success, the user is authorized.
-If the script returns any other result (including an error), the user is not authorized.
+The `tenant_security_scripts` folder contains some example scripts.
+If the script returns `true`, the user is authorized.
+If the script returns `false` or any other result (including an error), the user is not authorized.

 The `dynamic-permissions-checks.properties` file contains a placeholder line for each method and resource.
 For example:
 ```properties